isomerpages/moe-sgs/_student-development/CO CURRICULAR ACTIVITIES (CCA)/National Cadet Corps.md

 <img src="/images/CCA%20NCC/Ncc-song.jpg" />
 </div><div>

-<strong><u>Lion head</u></strong>
+<strong><u>Lion head</u></strong><br>

-The lion, also known as the king of the jungle, is symbolic of 2 characteristics that every cadet should have: leadership and bravery.
+The lion, also known as the king of the jungle, is symbolic of 2 characteristics that every cadet should have: leadership and bravery.<br>

-<strong> Leadership</strong>
+<strong> Leadership</strong><br>

-Every cadet should not only learn how to lead himself through self-discipline, but also how to lead others through servant leadership (help others so as to move forward as a unit).
+Every cadet should not only learn how to lead himself through self-discipline, but also how to lead others through servant leadership (help others so as to move forward as a unit).<br>

-<strong><em>Bravery</em></strong>
+<strong><em>Bravery</em></strong><br>

-Through fun, adventurous and military-related activities, cadets are given meaningful opportunities to courageously challenge themselves, with the nurturing support of fellow cadets, seniors and teacher officers.
+Through fun, adventurous and military-related activities, cadets are given meaningful opportunities to courageously challenge themselves, with the nurturing support of fellow cadets, seniors and teacher officers.<br>
 </div></div>
 </p>